 In this New York City apartment, interior designer Tali Roth embraced her own version of Scandinavian style.
 A George Nelson-esque Flos table lamp stands atop a mirrored cube.
 The colors are muted tones of taupe, ivory, and sage.
 Black-and-white photography, olive branches, and a small brass bowl all serve as minimalist decorative accents.

 Colorful art is seldom found in Scandinavian interiors, but when it is, it's often in graphic multiples, like in this series of botanical prints.
 In the dining room, furniture is often kept simple: midcentury chairs and a floating storage buffet.
-Candles are the hallmark of hygge and often come in simple brass candleholders.
+Candles are the hallmark of hygge style and often come in simple brass candleholders.

 Speaking of hygge, the Danes try to incorporate this philosophy in all aspects of their décor: Make it as cozy and comfortable as possible.
 In this small space, the unmade bed is pushed up against the window and takes up the whole space.
 Curtains separate the sleeping space, further adding to the coziness.
-A small landing rug and slippers make it inviting to get in and out of bed.

 Scandinavian homes are known to have fireplaces in the corner of a room—not centered on a wall.
 Thus, seating arrangements are often designed accordingly.
 Smaller accent chairs float closer to the fireplace while sofas generally anchor the middle of the room, leaving walking space behind it.